allenai/allenact/docs/tutorials/training-a-pointnav-model.md

         }
 ```

-Now we define the actual model that we will be using. **embodied-rl** offers first-class support for PyTorch,
+Now we define the actual model that we will be using. **embodied-ai** offers first-class support for PyTorch,
-so any PyTorch model will work here, as long as its forward method accepts a dictionary with sensor names as
+so any PyTorch model that implements the provided `ActorCriticModel` class will work here.
-keys and their input tensors as values.
 Here we borrow a model from the `pointnav_baselines` project (which
 unsurprisingly contains several PointNav baselines).
 It is a small convolutional network that expects the output of a ResNet as its rgb input followed by a single-layered GRU.
 The model accepts as input the number of different
 actions our agent can perform in the environment through the `action_space` parameter, which we get from the task definition.
 We also define the shape of the inputs we are going to be passing to the model with `observation_space`
 We specify the names of our sensors with `goal_sensor_uuid` and `rgb_resnet_preprocessor_uuid`.
 Finally, we define